ruszkipista/cims03-my-car/README.md

 * Sign up for a free account on [MongoDB](https://www.mongodb.com/)
 * create a new organisation and a new project
 * inside the project at Database Deployments, create a new cluster
-  * choose Shared / free tier cloud privider and region / M0 tier / choose cluster name
+  * choose Shared / free tier cloud provider and region / M0 tier / choose cluster name
 * inside the newly created cluster create a database, e.g. `my_car`
 * in Deployment Security / Database Access, create a user with password authentication, select role `readWriteAnyDatabase`

 Note down the following details:
 - cluster name
 - database name
-- database user name and password
+- database username and password

 #### 7.2 Clone the project's GitHub repository